microsoft/hi-ml/docs/source/runner.md

 be used for training and testing.
 - Adding essential trainer parameters like number of epochs to that container.
 - Invoking the hi-ml runner and providing the name of the container class, like this:
-`python health_ml/runner.py --model=MyContainer`.
+`himl-runner --model=MyContainer`.
 To train in AzureML, just add a `--azureml` flag.

 There is a fully working example [HelloContainer](../../hi-ml/src/health-ml/configs/other/HelloContainer.py), that implements a simple 1-dimensional regression model from data stored in a CSV file.
-You can run that from the command line by `python health_ml/runner.py --model=HelloContainer`.
+You can run that from the command line by `himl-runner --model=HelloContainer`.

 ## Setup - creating your model config file